'Forrest Gump' author Winston Groom dead at 77

-FAIRHOPE, Ala. — Winston Groom, whose novel “Forrest Gump” was made into a six-Oscar winning 1994 movie that became a soaring pop cultural phenomenon, has died at age 77.
+FAIRHOPE, Ala. — Winston Groom, the writer whose novel "Forrest Gump" was made into a six-Oscar winning 1994 movie that became a soaring pop cultural phenomenon, has died at age 77.

 "While he will be remembered for creating Forrest Gump, Winston Groom was a talented journalist & noted author of American history.
 Our hearts & prayers are extended to his family," Alabama Gov. Kay Ivey said in a statement.

-“Forrest Gump” was the improbable tale of a slow-witted man who was a participant or witness to key points of 20th Century history — from Alabama segregationist Gov. George Wallace's “stand at the schoolhouse door," to meetings with presidents.
+"Forrest Gump" was the improbable tale of a slow-witted but mathematically gifted man who was a participant or witness to key points of 20th century history — from Alabama segregationist Gov. George Wallace's "stand at the schoolhouse door," to meetings with presidents.

 He wrote 16 books, fiction and nonfiction.
 One, "Conversations with the Enemy," about a American prisoner of war in Vietnam accused of collaboration, was a Pulitzer Prize finalist, according to the university.

-It was “Forrest Gump” — and the success of the 1994 movie starring Tom Hanks, Sally Field and Gary Sinise — that earned him widespread fame and some financial success.
+It was "Forrest Gump" — and the success of the 1994 movie starring Tom Hanks in the iconic role of Gump, as well as Sally Field and Gary Sinise — that earned him widespread fame and some financial success.

 The novel is considerably different from the film.
 Don Noble, University of Alabama professor emeritus of English, and a 40-year friend of Groom's told The Tuscaloosa News that the novel was "darker" and "richer" than the movie.